Tag Archives: #Henry William Cleage

 The former 910, now 914 Fayette.

 In 1900 Henry married his first wife Minnie B. Loving, August 20, 1900.
 His son, Richard Henry Cleage was born the following year.
-Minnie died between 1901 and 1905 and we find Henry Cleage living in Indianapolis, IN with his older brother, Jacob and Jacob’s wife.
-Richard stayed in Athens, TN with his grandmother.
+Their daughter, Martha Christina Cleage, was born in 1904 in Indianapolis.
+She died there in 1907.
+Her mother Minnie died between 1904 and 1907.
+In 1910, we find Henry Cleage living in Indianapolis with his older brother, Jacob and Jacob’s wife.
+Richard was in Athens, TN with his grandmother.

 Henry worked at the post office during most of the time he lived in Indianapolis.
 He and his brothers Jacob, his brother’s wife and his younger brother, Albert, shared the house at 910 Fayette for years until they younger men married and moved.